 The ethos of the school is to teach the complete beginner, experienced craftsman or a University/College student the skills needed to make jewellery.
 Whether it be for the pure artistic enjoyment or for someone who would like to become a professional Goldsmith.

 Guy Whitney was born and raised in western Canada and is a professional Goldsmith and Diamond Setter with over 30 years experience.
 After attending at the Sir John Cass Faculty of Art in London England to study diamond mounting and diamond setting, he worked for two Designer Goldsmiths gaining a wealth of knowledge.
 He has run his own retail Design Studio since 1990 with an established nationwide clientele.
-His experience in design, jewellery making, and diamond setting are well known www.guywhitney.co.uk
+His experience in design, jewellery making, and diamond setting are well know www.guywhitney.co.uk

 Emma Whitney was born in Canada and raised in England.
 Emma has a First Class honours degree in Jewellery and Silversmithing from the Jewellery School in Birmingham and is an assistant instructor at the school.